Devonta Smith Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Season Stats

-- Smith has been targeted 104 times and has 64 catches, leading the Eagles with 916 yards (53.9 ypg) while hauling in five touchdowns this season.
+- This season Smith has 64 catches on 104 targets, with a team-high 916 receiving yards (53.9 per game) and five touchdowns.

-- Smith has been the target of 104 of his team's 494 passing attempts this season, or 21.1% of the target share.

-- With eight targets in the red zone this season, Smith has been on the receiving end of 12.9% of his team's 62 red zone pass attempts.
+- Smith (eight red zone targets) has been the recipient of 12.9% of his team's 62 red zone pass attempts.

-- The Eagles, who rank 11th in the NFL in points scored, have attempted a pass 47.3% of the time while running the ball 52.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Buccaneers.